MicrosoftDocs/customer-voice/cv-docs/cv-faq.md

 ## What happens if the project owner leaves the organization?

-If the project owner leaves the organization, the project will be deleted once the user is removed from the organization.
+If the project owner leaves the organization, the project is deleted once the user is removed from the organization.
 If the project was shared by the user before leaving the organization, the existing user, with whom the project is shared, must create a [copy of the project](manage-projects.md#copy-a-project) and use the copied project.

 ## What languages are supported for sentiment analysis?